 6. Bears: means market going down

-These are some of Factors to be considered when trading the FX market, they are:
+These are some of the factors to be considered when trading the FX market, they are:

 1. Trade Deficits,